 Emergency & Urgent Care

 We have a veterinarian and personnel on duty six days a week who are trained and equipped to handle any urgent care your pet has.
-Emergencies can be things such as accidental ingestion of rat poison, hit by a
+Emergencies can be things such as accidental ingestion of rat poison, hit by a car, and chocolate ingestion.
+If you ever feel that your pet needs emergency treatment do not hesitate to call.

 We are also available for urgent care when the condition is not life-threatening most days.
 If you feel your pet needs to be seen before you are able to get an appointment, our veterinarians will work to “squeeze” you in between scheduled appointments as a drop-off.
 When you arrive, our receptionists will be able to give you an estimate on how long you may have to wait to hear from the doctor.